Sigrid Rausing: Philanthropy

 Rausing set up the charitable trust the Sea Foundation in 1988.
-In 1996, she transferred the funds to the Ruben and Elisabeth Rausing Trust, named after her grandparents; the trust was renamed the Sigrid Rausing Trust in 2003, and by 2014 had distributed approximately £208.3 million to human rights organisations globally.
+In 1996, she transferred the funds to the Ruben and Elisabeth Rausing Trust, named after her grandparents; the trust was renamed the Sigrid Rausing Trust in 2003, and has distributed over £591 million to human rights organisations globally.

 In 2004, she was the joint winner of the International Service Human Rights Award, in the Global Human Rights Defender category.
 In 2005, she won a Beacon Special Award for philanthropy.
 In 2006, she was awarded the Women's Funding Network's "Changing the Face of Philanthropy" Award.

 Rausing is a judge on the jury of the Per Anger Prize for human rights defenders, and an emeritus board member of the Order of the Teaspoon, a Swedish organisation against political and religious extremism.

 She was the judge of the Amnesty International Media Awards in 2009 and 2010.
 She is an Emeritus member of the international board of Human Rights Watch and of the advisory board of the Coalition for the International Criminal Court.

 She is a former trustee of Charleston, in Sussex, the museum that is the former home of Duncan Grant and Vanessa Bell.

 In 2012, she was a judge of the Index on Censorship Media Awards.

 Rausing is a supporter of Hope Not Hate, a UK advocacy group that campaigns against racism and fascism.
 On 1 December 2018, the Sigrid Rausing Trust began a grant of £450,000 over three years to Hope Not Hate.
 By that point, Hope Not Hate had received £615,000 from the Sigrid Rausing Trust.

 In 2024, Rausing was appointed vice-president of the Charleston Trust.